-Douglas Cogen concentrates his practice on mergers and acquisitions, strategic and commercial transactions, corporate counseling and financings.
-Doug’s practice also includes advising publicly traded and privately held companies with respect to corporate, securities, commercial and intellectual property licensing matters generally.
-He has served as a member of the firm's Executive Committee.
+Doug Cogen concentrates his practice on mergers and acquisitions, strategic and commercial transactions, corporate counseling and financings.
+His practice also includes advising publicly traded and privately held companies with respect to corporate, securities, commercial and intellectual property licensing matters generally.
+He serves as a member of the firm's Executive Committee.

 Doug's technology transactions include:

 Doug received his B.A., magna cum laude, with Academic Honors, in architecture and society from Brown University, where he was elected Phi Beta Kappa.
 He attended the University of Michigan Law School, receiving his J.D. cum laude.
 Doug has also served as Director of Intergovernmental Relations for the New York City Planning Commission.
 Doug has lectured on transactional law at Columbia University Law School, Stanford University Law School and the Stanford Graduate School of Business.
 He is a member of the state bars of California and New York.